 AWPs are generally different in this respect in that they will respond directly to recent payouts (or a lack thereof) by loosening or tightening up to force the game back towards its theoretical RTP.

 Offline these types of games are generally found in pubs and bars in the UK and can be beaten by skilled players, though it should be acknowledged that a large number of players that play AWPs regularly ‘think’ they can beat the game but are losing money in the long run.
-The combination of alcohol and gambling only serves to reinforce the conformation bias most people are naturally inclined to, meaning that the wins create far stronger memories than the losses and results are not tracked accurately.
+The combination of alcohol and gambling only serves to reinforce the confirmation bias most people are naturally inclined to, meaning that the wins create far stronger memories than the losses and results are not tracked accurately.

-Online we are aware of several games at Microgaming casinos that are advertised as ‘AWPs’ but cannot confirm whether or not these game perform as true AWPs or simply a different form of slots game.
+Online we are aware of several games at Microgaming casinos that are advertised as ‘AWPs’ but cannot confirm whether or not these games perform as true AWPs or simply a different form of online slots game.
 Alongside this, offline each AWP functions independently based on the results of that specific game.
 Online would these games function independently or as part of a network?
 If the latter the volume of play across the network would quickly level out the short term fluctuations making the games force to tRTP irrelevant.

-Regularly when playing slots you may feel like you are receiving a lot of “near misses”, seeing valuable symbols line-up one position or reel from a stop that would have resulted in a large payout.
+Regularly when playing online slots you may feel like you are receiving a lot of “near misses”, seeing valuable symbols line-up one position or reel from a stop that would have resulted in a large payout.
 This type of occurrence leads players to believe certain things that are not true.

 Firstly, past results have no impact what-so-ever on future spins.
-Even if the observed near misses were genuine (which they’re likely not) the give no insight into what will occur if you continue to play.
+Even if the observed near misses were genuine (which they’re likely not) they give no insight into what will occur if you continue to play.